thirulak/Sqlite_for_android/README.md

    - contacts - refers to Type of data (table name should be given here)
    - 2 - refers to specific rows in the table(inorder to derive a single row)

+**Why URI matcher is needed** :
+- Helps us to ensure that the Contentprovider doesn't try to handle unexpected content URIs

+**Steps to create a URI matcher** :
+- Setup the URI matcher with the URI patterns your content provider will accept & assign each pattern an integer code
+- Call UriMatcher.match(uri) and pass in a uri , which will return the corresponding integer code (if matched)